You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 - Discover Pass required on all street-legal vehicles, including motorcycles and 4x4s.

-From Gold Bar, continue east on Highway 2.
+Directions: To access the motorized area from Gold Bar, continue east on U.S. Highway 2.
 Turn left on Reiter Road.
 After 1 mile, stay right at the fork.
 Turn left after 3.2 miles onto a DNR forest road, Deer Flats Road.
 Continue to the parking areas, which will be marked.

 When working in or visiting a working forest like Walker Valley, always remember to: